Building Learner Agency in Schools

 Jamie Lowe, Assistant Principal

-Teach Lead Thrive Learner Agency Framework
+Teach Lead Thrive Framework for Learner Agency

 “I believe putting this to use in my middle school classroom will benefit every student overall.
 I have learned a lot; my favorite concept is “yet”.